 With this mode, the Braze SDK sends the event data directly to RudderStack.
 RudderStack then transforms this data and routes it to Braze in the expected format.
 The transformation is done in the RudderStack backend.

-All of RudderStack’s server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
-This is because their server-side SDKs operate in the RudderStack backend, and cannot load any Braze-specific SDK.
+RudderStack’s server-side SDKs (Java, Python, Node.js, Go, Ruby) support only Cloud Mode.
+This is because their server-side SDKs operate in the RudderStack backend and cannot load any Braze-specific SDK.

 The server-to-server integration does not support Braze’s UI features, such as push notifications or in-app messaging.
 These features are, however, supported by the Device Mode integration.

 Braze supports the RudderStack methods identify, track, page, and group.

 identify method associates a user to their actions.
 RudderStack captures a unique user ID and optional traits associated with that user, such as name, email, IP address, etc.

 track method captures all the user activities, along with the properties associated with those activities.

 page method allows you to record your website’s page views.
 It also captures any other relevant information about that page.